Wow – 30 years in business!

 Owner, Green Thumb Garden Centre

-75% of you have asked to get your newsletter by email.
-Thank you – we love saving the odd tree without the paper!
-The only drawback is that I won’t be able to write personal notes on all of those emails…it doesn’t mean that we don’t want to see you or we won’t follow up on your orders from last year – of course, we will.
-It’s not too late for more orders.
-Many of you tell me that you like to post our newsletter on your fridge to remind yourselves of us, our location, and hours and so on…we have hard copies to share if that is your preference.
+Last year, we had some ‘mailing issues’ causing delays in sending our newsletter out.
+We’re trying a different method this year – fingers crossed for increased speed of delivery.
+I won’t be able to write personal notes on all of those emails…but we still want you to come and visit.
+We want to hear about your garden successes and help you with your new garden adds.
+Many of you tell me that you like to post our newsletter on your fridge to remind yourselves of us, our location, and hours and so on…we have hard copies to share when you come to the store, if that is your preference.

 We continue to email invoices… for a planting job, a spring or fall clean up, weeding and so on.
 We’ll accept your cheque, but you can also do an email transfer to us for your payment.

 The Perennial Plant Association is a North American group of growers, garden designers, nursery and garden centre owners.
 This group votes for the Perennial of the Year.
 The winners are usually known for their year-round interest, their ease of care, their ability to thrive in a wide range of zones and varying growing conditions.

 This year’s winner is Allium ‘millenium’ – also known as the millenium ornamental onion.
 Unlike some allium, this is not a bulb.
 It is an herbaceous perennial, meaning you don’t have to